Skip to the main content

 A. Intake & Assessment

 All Section II.
-A. Intake & Assessments requirements plus:
+A. Intake & Assessment requirements, plus the supplier must:

 All Section II.
-A. Intake & Assessment requirements plus the supplier must:
+A. Intake & Assessment requirements, plus the supplier must:

 • Determine the appropriate orthoses or prostheses and specifications based on the patient’s need for optimum therapeutic benefits and appropriate strength, durability, and function